-The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
-The program allows institutions of higher learning (degree-granting institutions) in the United States to voluntarily enter into an agreement with the Veterans Administration (VA) to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
-The institution can contribute up to 50% of those expenses and the VA will match the same amount as the institution.
+The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9⁄11 Veterans Educational Assistance Act of 2008.
+With this program, degree-granting institutions in the United States voluntarily enter into an agreement with the Veterans Administration (VA) to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.

-For further information, visit the U.S. Department of Veterans Affairs website.
+For further information, contact Gwen Smith firstname.lastname@example.org or 909-607-0431 in Student Services.
+To learn more about the Yellow Ribbon Program, visit the U.S. Department of Veterans Affairs website.

-Many working students may be eligible for tuition assistance from their employers.
+If you’re currently working full or part-time and plan to continue working over the course of your master’s program, you may be eligible for tuition assistance from your employer.
 Check with your human resources department to see if education benefits may be available for employees at your organization.

 How to Request:

-- Students receiving complete or partial tuition support from their employer or third-party sponsor must submit a Financial Guarantee Letter prior to registration to Third-Party Coordinator Amy Hernandez at email@example.com as proof of their participation in a tuition support plan.
+If you will be receiving complete or partial tuition support from your employer or a third-party sponsor, you must submit a Financial Guarantee Letter prior to registration to Third-Party Coordinator Amy Hernandez at email@example.com as proof of your sponsor’s participation in a tuition support plan.

-- The Financial Guarantee Letter must be on appropriate letterhead and must be signed by an authorized member of the company or organization other than the student.
+The Financial Guarantee Letter must be on appropriate letterhead and must be signed by an authorized individual (other than yourself) who is a member of the company or organization that will be sponsoring you.

-- The third-party coordinator will mail an invoice to the employer or sponsor after the add/drop period has taken place.
-The employer may then remit payment via credit card, check, money order, or wire transfer.
+CGU’s third-party coordinator will mail an invoice to your employer or sponsor after the add/drop period for your classes has taken place.
+Your sponsor may then remit payment via credit card, check, money order, or wire transfer.